HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

  )
 }}

-When analyzing this year’s mobile home pages canonical tag configuration, it was detected that 45.31% of them were self-referential and 8.45% were pointing to different URLs as the canonical ones.
+When analyzing this year's mobile home pages canonical tag configuration, it was detected that 45.31% of them were self-referential and 8.45% were pointing to different URLs as the canonical ones.

 On the other hand, 51.85% of the desktop home pages were found to be featuring a canonical tag this year, with 47.88% being self-referential and 4.10% pointing to a different URL.